EricJeong05/Brain_Tumor_Segmentation/README.md

 10. Clear GPU cache after each validation stage
 11. WarmupCosineSchedule to improve learning rate

-Training the out-of-the-box SwinUNETR model from MONAI using these settings for 80 epochs (was going to run 100, but computer crashed... and it looks like it was plateouing anyway) resulted in the following results for the best model saved & again I used the best performing model to run it through the test set as we did with the UNet model.
+Training the out-of-the-box SwinUNETR model from MONAI using these settings for 80 epochs (was going to run 100, but computer crashed... but it looks like it was plateouing anyway) resulted in the following results for the best model saved & again I used the best performing model to run it through the test set as we did with the UNet model.
 Here are the results:

+### Results

 ```python
 (80 Epochs of data)